Rustic Bar Plans

 The bar top is supported by 1x4s and 2x2s underneath and wrapped with 1x2 trim.
 With the trim added to the bar top, the outside measurements are approximately 25 1/2" x 61 1/2".

-The diagram above shows the underside of the bar top and a cross section (below it) so that you can see how the bar top is constructed.
+The diagram above shows the underside of the bar top and a cross-section (below it) so that you can see how to construct the bar top.

-Once the bar top has been built, you can permanently attach it to the base, or just set it on top (unfastened) to make the bar easy to move.
+Once you build the bar top, you can permanently attach it to the base or set it on top (unfastened) to make the whole bar easier to move.

 Rustic Bar Plans

-If you have any questions or suggestions about these rustic bar plans, please feel free to contact us.
+If you have any questions or suggestions about these rustic bar plans, please don't hesitate to contact us.

 The Texas Flag

-If you are interested in the dimensions of the Texas flag; the height is 20", the width is 30", the width of the blue section is 10" and the height of the white and red sections are 10".
+If you are interested in the dimensions of the Texas flag, the height is 20", the width is 30", the width of the blue section is 10", and the height of the white and red sections is 10".
 The diameter of the five-point star is 3/4 of the width of the blue section, making it 7.5".

 What next?